 The grim reality of Cornish Mining, with the dangers underground deaths were not uncommon, the miners did not usually live to enjoy their old age.

 The Camborne Mining District: The beating heart of Cornish Mining, this area contained South Crofty Mine, the last working mine in Cornwall which closed in 1998.

-The Redruth Mining District.
-In this area are some of the greatest remains of the Cornish Mining Industry, these are Wheal Basset Stamps.
+The Redruth Mining District: In this area are some of the greatest remains of the Cornish Mining Industry, these are Wheal Basset Stamps.

 The St Agnes Mining District: My personal favorite, I love walking the cliffs for Porthtowan to Perranporth, it always takes my breathe away.
 This is Gooninnis Mine which overlooks the village of St Agnes a village built around Cornish Mining.

-The Wendron Mining District has it all: mining remains, fantastic coastlines unspoilt countryside.
+The Wendron Mining District: This has it all: Cornish Mining remains, fantastic coastlines and unspoilt countryside.
 Also the Poldark Mining Museum which is well worth a visit.
 This is an amazing site to see; Wheal Trewavas.

-The St Austell Mining District: The Mines and China Clay pits of St Austell, 2016 was a great year for exploring the Clay Area.
-There are many mining remains and I am currently trying to visit as many as possible.
+The St Austell Mining District: The Mines and China Clay pits of St Austell.
+2016 was a great year for exploring the Clay Area.
+There are many Cornish Mining remains and I am currently trying to visit as many as possible.
 This is Melbur China Clay pit.

 The St Just Mining District